 Joe Magno immediately liked the idea and started thinking of ways to make the radio station a reality.
 As to why he helped Richard and John, years later Magno said, "If kids wanted to try something, I always wanted to try and open the door for them."
 It was the educator in him who wanted to at least give the students the opportunity to learn.
 Of all the chances that Magno had taken or would take on Maynard's youth, this one would prove the most far-reaching.

 Under Magno's guidance, Richard and John began making preparations for the numerous tasks before them.
 According to John Boothroyd, "That entire Summer, Richard and I did a lot of work.
 Frequency search, naming the station, and ordering the equipment."
 With the assistance of a top-flight engineer, they also had to secure licenses, studio space, and more minute items such as records.
 They were starting a radio station from scratch, which was no easy feat.

-The students raffled off the snow mobile.
-According to Russ, “We just sold tickets a bundle…thousands of them.
+The students raffled off the snowmobile.
+According to Russ, "We just sold tickets a bundle...thousands of them.
 I believe that gave us a lot of money.
-That bought us our control panel.”
-With this raffle money and a donation by the Maynard School Committee, as well as old equipment from several radio stations, WAVM was part way there.
+That brought us our control panel."
+With this raffle money and a donation from the Maynard School Committee, as well as old equipment from several radio stations, WAVM was part way there.

 Digital Equipment Corporation, which began in Maynard, also had a helping hand in the creation of WAVM.
 They allowed David Knight, an engineer from D.E.C., to spend a lot of time at the station.
 He advised the students and took the lead in all technical aspects.
 Furthermore, when the station was finally equipped, Knight walked the students through the process.